dotbitHQ/dotbithq.github.io/we-are-hiring/full-stack-engineer.md

 ## Responsibility

-Be responsible for independent development of .bit open source innovation projects, including:
+Be responsible for individual development of .bit open source innovation projects, including:

-1. Discuss about product requirements with CEO directly
+- Discuss about product requirements with CEO directly

-2. Design technical architecture, implementing code, write unit test
+- Design technical architecture, implementing code, write unit test individually

-3. SDK development and documentation
+- SDK development and documentation

-4. Collect feedback from the open source community and iterate on the product
+- Collect feedback from the open source community and iterate on the product

 ## Must have